-5.1 Information collected about your use of Sinful.eu, cf. sections 2.1 and 2.2, shall after a total period of 2 years either be erased or only be available in anonymous form so that they cannot be traced back to you.
-It is understood that you during this period have not interacted with our company’s services, in other words that you have not visited our website, made purchases on our website, participated in our competitions, read or clicked on our emails, ads, pop ups etc.
+5.1 Information collected about your use of Sinful.eu, cf. sections 2.1 and 2.2, shall after a total period of 2 years either be erased or only be available in anonymous form, so that the information cannot be traced back to you.
+It is understood that you during this period have not interacted with our company’s services.
+In other words, that you have not visited our website, made purchases on our website, participated in our competitions, read or clicked on our emails, ads, pop-ups etc.

-5.2 The personal information that we have collected in connection with you signing up to our newsletter shall be erased within 2 years since we sent our last newsletter to you.
+5.2 The personal data that we have collected in connection with you signing up to our newsletter shall be erased within 2 years after we sent our last newsletter to you.
 Withdrawing your consent is a prerequisite for erasure.

-5.4 The company’s financial records shall be stored for 5 years until the end of a financial year in accordance with the legal requirements of the Danish Bookkeeping Act.
+5.4 The company’s financial records shall be stored for 5 years until the end of a fiscal year in accordance with the legal requirements of the Danish Bookkeeping Act.

-5.5 The personal information we have collected upon your interaction with our customer service shall be erased after a total period of 2 years since you last contacted us.
+5.5 The personal data we have collected upon your interaction with our customer service shall be erased after a total period of 3 years after you last contacted us.

-5.6 The information we have collected in connection with collaboration agreements shall be erased within 2 years of our last interaction with you.
-If we have received a request for a sponsorship that has not been agreed to, the related information will be erased immediately.
+5.6 The data we have collected in connection with collaboration agreements shall be erased within 2 years of our last interaction with you.
+If we have received a request for a sponsorship that has not been agreed to, the related data will be erased immediately.

-5.7 The information we have collected in connection with a questionnaire shall be erased as soon as the survey period is over.
-The information will only be published in anonymous state, unless the respondent consents to the disclosure of their information.
-In that case the information shall be erased as soon as the questionnaire is no longer relevant.
+5.7 The data we have collected in connection with a questionnaire shall be erased as soon as the survey period is over.
+Information will only be published in anonymous state, unless the respondent consents to the disclosure of their information.
+In that case, the information shall be erased as soon as the questionnaire is no longer relevant.

 6.1 SINFUL ApS has implemented all the recommended technical and organisational security measures to prevent accidental or unlawful destruction, loss, alteration, deterioration, abuse, unauthorised disclosure of or access to your personal information.

-6.2 Only employees with a legitimate need to access your information to be able to perform their duties, shall have access to your personal data.
+6.2 Only employees with a legitimate need to access your data in order to perform their duties shall have access to your personal data.